SushiFish100/Engine/README.md

 # Engine
-A 2D game engine I made in 2020 to 2021 for fun and from scratch using NodeJS, HTML and CSS.
+A 2D game engine I made in 2020 to 2021 for fun and from scratch using JavaScript, NodeJS, HTML and CSS.

 ## Running the Engine
 To run the engine you must port forward and have NodeJS.
 You can port forward any port because you can change it in the Global/path.js file AND in the main.js file, but the default port provided, that you can port forward is 1337 if you do not want to change it to something else.